Listener430/wsclean/README.md

-## Test harness for Boxes app websocket features
+## Websocket notification component for an app
 The code contains 2 handlers WSHandle and WSNotifications, also the code for OnlineHub and Notification clients.

 WsHandler:  It creates a NotificationClient and adds it to the NotificationPools map (it does not start any goroutines)